ishaan119/FoundingEngineersPlaybook/README.md

 _Because relying on your resident superhero to fix everything might make for great stories, but it’s a terrible strategy for your team’s sanity!_

 > [!NOTE]
-> Error tracking and performance monitoring are often overlooked in startups, leading to one overburdened "maverick" constantly firefighting.
-Avoid this by using tools like Sentry and Loggly to make logs and error reports accessible to the entire team without needing production access.
-Focus on being proactive with monitoring to boost productivity and avoid burnout.
+> Avoid the culture where there is one overburdened "maverick" engineer constantly firefighting.Use tools like Sentry and Loggly to make logs and error reports accessible to the entire team without needing production access.
 Let your team fix issues before they become emergencies.

 Error tracking and performance monitoring are often afterthoughts in early-stage companies.
 Since engineers frequently interact with customers directly, they tend to fix issues as they arise or when users report them.